fbpx

 Vulvovaginal atrophy

 Vulvovaginal atrophy is the thinning, drying, and inflammation of the vaginal walls which happens when the body produces less estrogen.
-It makes sex and urination and comfortable.
+It makes sex and urination comfortable.
 Once diagnosed, it is typically treated with lubricant and hormone therapy.

 Endometriosis